xpladev/docs/content/en/docs/develop/tools/xpla-js/get-started-with-xpla-js.md

    node index.js
    ```

-If successful, you'll see a log of the successful transaction in your wallet and that's it!
+If successful, you'll see a log of the successful transaction and some new tokens in your wallet.

-Try executing a transaction with other contracts as well for practice.
+And that's it!
+You can find other pool addresses [here](https://app.dezswap.io/) to call other swaps.
 Be sure to use the correct testnet or mainnet contract address.

 ## More Examples